Wilbert Coffin was executed in 1956 for a crime he didn't commit.

 While $10,000 doesn't have the same purchasing power today, Marie's legacy reminds us what's possible when we refuse to give up.
 She showed us that every dollar raised, every person who believes, and every voice that speaks out matters.

-Our primary goal is to raise awareness and generate the public support needed to get Wilbert's case reopened by the Independent Commission for the Review of Wrongful Convictions.
+Our primary goal is to raise awareness and generate the public support needed so that when the Miscarriage of Justice Review Commission is established, Wilbert's case will be prioritized for immediate review.

 Marie is counting on us.
 James is counting on us.
 Wilbert's memory is counting on us.